-School Climate - State Priority 6: Covered in Discipline & Climate for Learning, including Suspension & Expulsion chart; and School Site Safety Plan.
+School Climate - State Priority 6: Pupil suspension rates, pupil expulsion rates, other local measures including surveys of pupils, and parents and teachers on the sense of safety and school connectedness.
+Covered in Discipline & Climate for Learning, including Suspension & Expulsion chart; and School Site Safety Plan.